All About Roses

 hints and expert advice to help you care for the queen of flowers.

 Winter has arrived (in the Southern hemisphere), so get ready for pruning your roses.

-always jobs that needs doing.
+always jobs that needs doing in the rose garden!

 I hope you find something that helps you enjoy roses more, whether with pictures, gardening, or advice.
 We're here to help!